Skip to content

 Suitability

-For larger corporations that seek advanced capabilities, Enzuzo's enterprise plan includes data governance, data mapping services, privacy impact assessments, RoPA procedures, and third-party threat assessments.
-While these features aren't self-serve, Enzuzo offers white glove onboarding assistance that ensures a smooth migration and setup process.
+The advanced features of Enzuzo’s Enterprise Edition include data governance, data mapping services, privacy impact assessments, RoPA procedures, and third-party risk assessments.
+Enzuzo offers white glove onboarding assistance to ensure a smooth onboarding process.

 Overall Thoughts